weird2youandme/ClickUp-export-view/README.md

 # ClickUp-export-view
-This python application calls ClickUp api using a view-id and builds a CSV file.
+This python application calls ClickUp api using a view-id and builds an Excel file.
 This is helpful if you do not have a business version and are limited in ability to export.
 The application will ask for the users API key and

 # Overview
 If you have a free or Unlimited account with ClickUp, you are limited in exporting excel files.
-This application pulls the details of a viw and places them in a CSV file which can be opened in excel.
-An excel version is coming soon.
+This application pulls the details of a viw and creates a XLSX file.

 The application requires the API key which you can get by going to settings->My APPS->Apps The application also requires the workspace id which is the number following the forward slash in the url.
 Example https://app.clickup.com/########/v